MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-add-media.md

 # Add an image or video in the Dynamics 365 Guides PC app

+You can add an image or video in the Dynamics 365 Guides PC app to help an operator with a complex step.
+You could add a diagram, for example, or a short video to explain a difficult process.

 1. On the right side of the page, select the **Images** or **Videos** tab.